-Getting Going After Surgery
+GETTING GOING AFTER SURGERY

-Improving Your Recovery From an Operation
+Improving Your Recovery from an Operation

 Patient Information

-Getting Going After Surgery V1.0

-Approved by NHS Lothian Patient Information Team: Jun 2022

-Review date: Jun 2025

-I OT2140

-Introduction

-After your operation your body needs time to heal.
+Introduction After your operation your body needs time to heal.
 However, during this recovery period it is important that you continue to be active and try to get moving again sooner rather than later.
 Research has shown that there are lots of benefits to getting out of bed early and returning to normal activities.
 This is part of a program called Enhanced Recovery After Surgery, also known as ERAS.

-Everybody's recovery is different, but this booklet provides some information about what you can expect and some targets for you to work towards after your operation.
+Everybody's recovery is different, but this booklet provides some information about what you can expect, and some targets for you to work towards after your operation.
 Recovery Begins Before Surgery...

 Recovery from surgery actually starts before your operation even begins.
 The NHS Lothian 'Fit for Surgery' booklet has more information about how you can prepare for surgery to improve your chances of a good recovery.

-Search: 'NHS Lothian Fit for Surgery' Enhanced Recovery After Surgery (ERAS) ERAS aims to get you back to your normal health as quickly as possible after a major operation.
-This includes: - Giving you the best pain relief to get you moving more quickly - Allowing you to start eating and drinking earlier - ▶ Reducing the time you have catheters and drips in place - ▶ Teaching you exercises to help you recover after your operation Benefits of the ERAS programme include:
+'NHS Lothian Fit for Surgery'

+Enhanced Recovery After Surgery (ERAS) ERAS aims to get you back to your normal health as quickly as possible after a major operation.
+This includes: - Giving you the best pain relief to get you moving more quickly - Allowing you to start eating and drinking earlier - Reducing the time you have catheters and drips in place - ▶ Teaching you exercises to help you recover after your operation Benefits of the ERAS programme include:

 What to Expect The doctors and nurses will help you to set realistic personal goals in your recovery and encourage you to achieve them.
 This process starts right from the moment you wake up after your operation.
 You will be given an ERAS diary which gives you an idea of what you might be able to achieve each day, helps you chart your progress and allows you to reflect on how you are getting on.
-Everybody's recovery is different.
-Here's an idea of what you can expect: Day of Operation - Aim to sit up in bed, or out of bed if you are able - > Start performing breathing exercises (Page 9).
+Everybody's recovery is different, but an idea of what you can expect is: Day of Operation - Aim to sit up in bed, or out of bed if you areable. - Start performing breathing exercises (see Page 9)

-Day 1 - Aim to be out of bed, either in a chair or standing, for as long as possible today - Start taking short walks, with assistance from the nurses if needed - Get washed and changed into your own clothes.

-The nursing staff will help you with this - Perform breathing exercises every hour that you are awake (see Page 9) - Perform mobility exercises 5 times a day (Page 11)
+Day 1 - Aim to be out of bed, either in a chair or standing, for as long as possible today - Start taking short walks, with assistance from the nurses if needed. - Get washed and changed into your own clothes.
+The nursing staff will help you with this. - Perform breathing exercises every hour that you are awake (see Page 9) - Perform mobility exercises 5 times a day (see Page 11)